-Indicator Action/Target Progress Comment Productivity savings Savings identified identified and reported annually TARGET ACHIEVED annually. , Council reviewed the GLGN Shared Services Business Case and resolved to withdraw from the program on Chief Executive Office the basis of financial and risk considerations in April 2020.
+COUNCIL PLAN 2017-2021 INDICATOR Indicator Action/Target Progress Comment Productivity savings identified and reported annually.
+Savings identified annually TARGET ACHIEVED Council reviewed the GLGN Shared Services Business Chief Executive Office Case and resolved to withdraw from the program on the basis of financial and risk considerations in April 2020.
 Council remains supportive of shared services and will continue to pursue other opportunities.
 Assessment of service systems, processes and efficiencies are continually being reviewed with productivity improvements identified.
 Satisfaction with Council Community satisfaction TARGET ACHIEVED decisions (Community satisfaction rating out of 100 with how Council has performed in making decisions in the interests rating out of 100 with the performance of Council in making decisions in the interests of the community.
 Council received an indexed result of 37.
 This is two points higher than the 2018/19 result of 35. of the community) Equal to or higher than 2018/19 result of 35.
 Innovation and Council Business

-COUNCIL PLAN 2017-2021 INDICATOR Action/Target Indicator Progress Comment Public presentation Council will encourage TARGET ACHIEVED sessions will be available community members to provide information for community members Each month, there are a range of opportunities for to Council on matters to participate in as per community members to engage directly with Council affecting them at public the Council's Public by making public presentations, submissions or asking presentation sessions.
-Participation Policy. agenda topic questions.
-Due to the COVID-19 Pandemic restrictions, public Innovation and Council presentations and gallery attendance in person were Business modified in March 2020 to protect the safety of Council staff and community members.
+COUNCIL PLAN 2017-2021 INDICATOR

+Indicator Action/Target Progress Comment

+Council will encourage Public presentation sessions will be available TARGET ACHIEVED

+community members to provide information to Council on matters affecting them at public presentation sessions. for community members to participate in as per the Council's Public Participation Policy .
+Each month, there are a range of opportunities for community members to engage directly with Council by making public presentations, submissions or asking agenda topic questions.

+Innovation and Council Business Due to the COVID-19 Pandemic restrictions, public presentations and gallery attendance in person were modified in March 2020 to protect the safety of Council staff and community members.
 Community members were able to present to Council via phone with all Administrators present to ensure their matters were heard by Council.

-Statistics for the 2019/20 financial year: Submitted Questions - 111 questions submitted by 47 people relating to Agenda Topics and responded to in Council Minutes Number of Public Presentations - 31 Number of Speakers - 51 people Number of people attending in the gallery at the following Council open sessions: Public Presentations - 83 people Open Briefing Sessions - 19 people Open Council Meetings - 100 people Number of views via Live Streaming - 1,155
+Statistics for the 2019/20 financial year:

+Submitted Questions - 111 questions submitted by 47 people relating to Agenda Topics and responded to in Council Minutes

+Number of Public Presentations - 31

+Number of Speakers - 51 people

+Number of people attending in the gallery at the following Council open sessions:

+• Public Presentations - 83 people

+• Open Briefing Sessions - 19 people

+• Open Council Meetings - 100 people

+Number of views via Live Streaming - 1,155

-Council decisions made at meetings closed to the public will be monitored in accordance with the LGPRE.
+Council decisions made Target as per guidelines - TARGET ACHIEVED

+at meetings closed <30 per cent. to the public will be monitored in accordance with the LGPRF.
+15 per cent of all resolutions were in closed session, meeting the target of less than 30 per cent.
+Items closed due to matters that prejudice the Council or any person, legal, proposed development, contractual, private commercial information and/or personnel.